achanwl/visualizing-haproxy-metrics/README.md

 Create a basic minimal Prometheus configuration in a `ConfigMap` resource for the Prometheus pod to use.

-In this example, the intervals for scraping and evaluation are set at 10s.
-It also has one and only one scrape config job named `openshift-router`.
+In this example, the intervals for scraping and evaluation are set at 10 seconds.
+It has only one scrape config job named `openshift-router`.

 This scrape config job points to the exposed router metrics target endpoints.
 It uses `https` protocol, the server name used in the serving TLS certificate is `router.default.svc` and can be verified by the service CA bundle that is automatically mounted in the pods.

-It has a static config that points to 3 static targets, each target has an IP and a port of the default exposed router metrics endpoint of each pod.
+This example has a static config that points to 3 static targets, each target has an IP and a port of the default exposed router metrics endpoint of each pod.
 The targets can be extracted dynamically as noted in the yaml, assuming default router deployment and that there are 3 replicas of the router pods.
 Adjust accordingly to fit desired configuration.

 The metrics path is also defined here.